angelalocateli/thesis/README.md

 If you want to run the scripts, clone this repository in your source folder, open a terminal and navigate to the folder where the scripts are located.

-To execute the scripts install the necessary libraries (requirements).
+Install the necessary libraries to execute the scripts.
 For example: !pip install scikit-learn-extra

 Then, two paths will be requested: the input file (.csv) and the output file (data and graph).
 It is not recommended to use the same folder for different analyses.